Peripli/service-manager/docs/dev/setup.md

 >
 >The DB should be accessible on the ip that the docker machine is running on (docker-machine ip) and port 5432.

-* Modify the contents of application.yml to point to the configured Postgresql
+* Modify the contents of application.yml to point to the configured PostgreSQL

     ``` yml
     server: